aboyle3100/recipe-analysis/README.md

 7. Create columns for nutrition related columns as proportion makeup of the recipe
 8. Create column for average step length
 9. Create column for interaction between n_steps and average_step_length
+10. Convert ratings columns to ints to be later used in model evaluation

 <iframe
   src="assets/cleaned_df.html"